ikascom/ikas-webhook-listener-app/DEPLOY.md

 - `.env.production` file is automatically created during deploy
 - Build folder is automatically cleaned after deploy
 - Vercel project is automatically created and configured
 - Make sure to keep your Vercel credentials secure and never commit them to version control

+## Troubleshooting

+If you encounter `Protocol "https:" not supported.
+Expected "http:"` error:
+- This is fixed by explicitly setting `apiUrl: 'https://api.vercel.com'` in createDeployment options
+- This issue occurs with newer Node.js versions (22+) and @vercel/client v14+